AliyunContainerService/gpushare-scheduler-extender/docs/designs/designs.md

 ## Background

 The Kubernetes infrastructure enforces exclusive GPU usage, preventing sharing GPUs across pods.
 This is not good for the users who want to use the sharing capabilities of NVIDIA GPUs to increase GPU utilization in a cluster.
-This can achieve better isolation, ensuring that the GPU usage of applications are not affected by other applications; it is very suitable for deep learning model training scenarios, but it is usually wasteful if the scenarios are model development and model inference.
+This can achieve better isolation, ensuring that the GPU usage of each application is not affected by other applications; it is very suitable for deep learning model training scenarios, but it is usually wasteful if the scenarios are model development and model inference.
 In general, when we talk about shared GPUs support at cluster level, we usually think about two concepts:

 1. Isolation: this is the basis for sharing a device, such as the fault isolation, memory isolation, real parallelism of the sharing of the resource in each container at runtime level.
 It's inherently defined by the hardware device and the software controlling that device in the node, such as MPS (Mutiple Processing Service).
 In fact, Kubernetes helps a little in this.

-2. Scheduling: Kubernetes should help the user to express the device sharing, and follow the user's specification to guarantee that devices can not be oversubscribed at the scheduling level but cannot in any measure enforce that at the runtime level.
+2. Scheduling: Kubernetes should help the user to express his requirements in the way devices should be shared, and follow the user's specification to guarantee that devices cannot be oversubscribed at the scheduling level.
+However Kubernetes cannot in any measure enforce that at the runtime level.

 For fine-grained GPU device scheduling, there is currently no good solution.
 This is because the extended resources such as GPU, RDMA in Kubernetes restricts quantities of extended resources to whole numbers, cannot support the allocation of complex resources.
 For example, it's impossible for a user to ask for 0.5 GPU in a Kubernetes cluster.
 The essential problem here is that multi-device GPU sharing is a vector resource problem, while extended resources are descriptions of scalar resources.